Glass Fencing Care & Cleaning Guide

 Glass panels are only half the system.
 Hardware finish and function matter just as much:

-• Dry stainless or powder-coated spigots with a microfiber cloth to prevent water spots.
+- Dry stainless or powder-coated spigots with a microfiber cloth where the installed product's instructions permit it, which may reduce residual spotting rather than prevent it.

-• Check gate hinges and latches quarterly — they should self-close and self-latch smoothly.
+- Check gate hinges and latches on inspection — the interval depends on use and exposure — they should self-close and self-latch smoothly.

-• Quarterly: inspect hardware, check gate function, look for loose gaskets or spigots.
+- On inspection: check hardware, gate function, and look for loose gaskets or spigots.

 What to avoid